-For those who have not already met me, I would like to introduce myself.
-I have worked in education as a SENCo, and then in Senior Leadership roles, across both mainstream primary and special educational settings, as well as leading in SEND at both County and National levels.
+In terms of my own background, I have worked in education as a SENCo, and then in Senior Leadership roles, across both mainstream primary and special educational settings, as well as leading on SEND at both County and National levels.

 I am very proud to have previously had the privilege of working at Goldwyn as Vice Principal and Lead for Inclusion and Outreach in the Ashford District for 7 years.
 Part of this role encompassed leading the Specialist Teaching and Learning Service, which meets the needs of SEND children, and inspires inclusion, across 47 schools and 60 Early Years settings in the district.

-Goldwyn has a history of championing SEND students, and of outstanding, pioneering practice recognised on both a local and national level.
-I am looking forward to continuing this legacy, and to the exciting changes we will be making in this new chapter for the school, which I know will be supported by the whole school community.
+Goldwyn has a history of championing SEND students, and of outstanding, pioneering practice recognised at both local and national level.
+With the support of our staff and families, I aim to continue this legacy, leading during an exciting time of change and development that mark a new chapter for the school as a whole.

 Our parents and carers, are an intrinsic part of the Goldwyn community, and make an essential contribution to their children’s achievements.
-I am excited to build on the relationship between all parents and carers and the school for everyone’s benefit
+A key priority for the school is to build on the relationship between all parents and carers and the school, to the benefit of all.

 Kerry Greene - Goldwyn School Principal